robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-27 19:06:48 UTC
+**Last Updated:** 2025-12-27 19:35:43 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance, which temporarily disables the live video feed.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam should be available again after maintenance is completed.
+**Recommendation:** Please check back later around 19:35 UTC for updates or when the feed is expected to be restored.
-**Technical Note:** The status image indicates a \
+**Technical Note:** The status image indicates a maintenance message with a timestamp for rechecking, and the background is grey with red text, signaling an intentional downtime.

+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and invite you to check back later for the live feed!

 ---